Osteoporosis: Management

-Lifestyle
+Lifestyle Changes

 Weight-bearing endurance exercise and/or exercises to strengthen muscles improve bone strength in those with osteoporosis.
 Aerobics, weight bearing, and resistance exercises all maintain or increase BMD in postmenopausal women.
+Daily intake of calcium and vitamin D is recommended for postmenopausal women.
 Fall prevention can help prevent osteoporosis complications.
 There is some evidence for hip protectors specifically among those who are in care homes.

 Pharmacologic therapy

-The US National Osteoporosis Foundation recommends pharmacologic treatment for patients with hip of spine fracture thought to be related to osteoporosis, those with BMD 2.5 SD or more below the young normal mean (T-score -2.5 or below), and those with BMD between 1 and 2.5 SD below normal mean whose 10-year risk, using FRAX, for hip fracture is equal or more than 3%.
+The US National Osteoporosis Foundation recommends pharmacologic treatment for patients with hip or spine fracture thought to be related to osteoporosis, those with BMD 2.5 SD or more below the young normal mean (T-score -2.5 or below), and those with BMD between 1 and 2.5 SD below normal mean whose 10-year risk, using FRAX, for hip fracture is equal or more than 3%.

 Bisphosphonates are useful in decreasing the risk of future fractures in those who have already sustained a fracture due to osteoporosis.
 This benefit is present when taken for three to four years.
 They do not appear to change the overall risk of death.
 Tentative evidence does not support the use of bisphosphonates as a standard treatment for secondary osteoporosis in children.
-Different bisphosphonates have not been directly compared, therefore it is unknown if one is better than another.
-Fracture risk reduction is between 25 and 70% depending on the bone involved.
+Different bisphosphonates have not been directly compared; therefore, it is unknown if one is better than another.
+Fracture risk reduction is between 25 and 70%, depending on the bone involved.
 There are concerns of atypical femoral fractures and osteonecrosis of the jaw with long-term use, but these risks are low.
 With evidence of little benefit when used for more than three to five years and in light of the potential adverse events, it may be appropriate to stop treatment after this time.
 One medical organization recommends that after five years of medications by mouth or three years of intravenous medication among those at low risk, bisphosphonate treatment can be stopped.
-In those at higher risk they recommend up to ten years of medication by mouth or six years of intravenous treatment.
+In those at higher risk, they recommend up to ten years of medication by mouth or six years of intravenous treatment.

 The goal of osteoporosis management is to prevent osteoporotic fractures, but for those who have sustained one already it is more urgent to prevent a secondary fracture.
-That is because patients with a fracture are more likely to experience a recurrent fracture, with marker increase in morbidity and mortality compared.
+That is because patients with a fracture are more likely to experience a recurrent fracture, with a marked increase in morbidity and mortality compared.
 Among the five bisphosphonates, no significant differences were found for a secondary fracture for all fracture endpoints combined.
-That being said, alendronate was identified as the most efficacious for secondary prevention of vertebral and hip fractures while zoledronate showed better performance for nonvertebral non-hip fracture prevention.
+That being said, alendronate was identified as the most efficacious for secondary prevention of vertebral and hip fractures, while zoledronate showed better performance for nonvertebral non-hip fracture prevention.
 There is concern that many people do not receive appropriate pharmacological therapy after a low-impact fracture.